secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Cracking into HTB/Getting Started/Attacking your First Box/Nibbles - Initial Foothold.md

-- Now that we are logged in to the admin portal, we need to attempt to turn this access into code execution and ultimately gain reverse shell access to the webserver.
+- We are able to log into the admin portal, so let's turn this access into a way of creating a reverse shell access to the web server.
-- We know a `Metasploit` module will likely work for this, but let us enumerate the admin portal for other avenues of attack.
-Looking around a bit, we see the following pages:
+- A Metasploit module may do the trick, but let's use other avenues to do this instead.
 ![[Screenshot_20241107_131847.png]]
-- Attempting to make a new page and embed code or upload files does not seem like the path.
-Let us check out the plugins page.
+- We can't make a new page, embed code, or upload files as it doesn't seem to like the path.
+- Instead, let's check out the plugins page.
-- Let us attempt to use this plugin to upload a snippet of `PHP` code instead of an image.
-The following snippet can be used to test for code execution.
+- Looking at it, let's use his plugin to upload a snippet of `PHP` code instead of an image.
 ```php
 <?php system('id'); ?>
 ```
-- Save this code to a file and then click on the `Browse` button and upload it.
+- We can save this code to a file.
+- Then, click on the `Browse` button and upload it.
 - We get a bunch of errors, but it seems like the file may have uploaded.
 ```shell-session
 Warning: imagesx() expects parameter 1 to be resource, boolean given in /var/www/html/nibbleblog/admin/kernel/helpers/resize.class.php on line 26